sergeynordicresults/sergeynordicresults.github.io/universe.md

 # Interesting things I have found

-## (Why I act as if) God doesn't exist
+## God doesn't exist with probably 99%

-<sub>I mean I don't believe in power of prayers OR "charging of water by positive thoughts" OR other magic. (read "God as illusion")</sub>
+<sub>I don't believe in power of prayers OR that it's possible to "charge water by positive thoughts" OR other magic. (read "God as illusion")</sub>

 <sub>All religions were created by humans, and contain not only immutable truth, but also stupid thoughts inspired by old times</sub>

-<sub>But it doesn't mean that I want to kill people.
+<sub>But it doesn't make me to want to kill people.
 Even putin and ted bundy.
-There exists more optimal solutions:
+There exist more optimal solutions:
     1. neurofeedback
-    2. fix their stupidity by teaching them that universe will end (below) and "Harry Potter and methods of rationality"</sub>
+    2. fix their stupidity by teaching them that universe will end (below) and giving them to read "Harry Potter and methods of rationality" by Eliezer Yudkowsky</sub>

 -------------